SinghJi2002/DSA-Java-Personal/Reccursion/Notes/readme.md

 ## Counting The Zeros In a Number

 The code will be simple.
 For every recursive call we will extract the last digit of the number.
 We will check whether this number is zero or not.
 If yes, we update the zero counter variable or leave it as it is.
 For the next call, send the number but remove the digit from the number we examined in the current call.
-The termination condition will be when only on digit is left.
+The termination condition will be when only one digit is left.

 On the basis of explanation above, recurrence relation is,